Fly Fishing For Trout: 39 Tips For More Trout

 I tell my clients and nymphing students that their goal when nymphing is to get their fly down fast, keep it at the speed of the bottom current, and keep it in the strike zone for as long as possible.

-Therefore, learn to mend your line properly to control the speed of your fly or use a method like Euro nymphing that doesn’t use an indicator or suspension device that will pull your fly too fast.
+Learn to mend your line properly to control the speed of your fly, or use a method like Euro nymphing that doesn’t use an indicator or suspension device that will pull your fly too fast.

-Guide Tip: It is my experience that when nymphing, or if using any type of bait below the surface, speed control is critical, and controlling your speed can ten times the amount of trout you will catch, this is one of the things I stress and work on with clients.
+Guide Tip: It is my experience that when nymphing or dry fly fishing, speed control is critical, and controlling your speed can ten-times the amount of trout you will catch.

 10. Learn To Mend Well